codersaiful/wc-quantity-plus-minus-button/readme.txt

 1. Upload 'wc-quantity-plus-minus-button' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

+= Already my theme provide Plus Minus botton, Do I need it? =

+🔅 No

+= What is default Shortcode? =

+🔅 There is no shortcode for this plugin.

+= What is setting page? or Where I can change button color =

+🔅Go to `Dashboard->WooCommerce->Plus Minus Button -> [And change/update your setting]`

+= Can I set product limitation to show in one table? =

+🔅Yes.
+You can set the product limit to show in you able.
+Eg. You have 100 products in your site then you can easily show 50 of them.

+= How to use? =

+🔅Install and activate.
+Then go to ( Dashboard->WooCommerce->Plus Minus Button -> [And change/update your setting] ).
+And enjoy it.
+That's it.
+So easy, Right !!!

+= Is it suitable for any theme ? =

+🔅Yes, But if already available plus minus button on your theme, you should not use any plus minus button plugin.

+= Is it suitable with (Woo Product Table) Plugin ? =

+🔅Yes. *Product Table for WooCommerce by CodeAstrology* will adapt with your design.

 == Screenshots ==

 1. Quantity button in WooCommerce cart page